 Solar Panel Cost

 Due to the production methods we’ve already covered above, polycrystalline wins out on the solar panel cost.
-For a 200W panel, you can expect around $250 -350.
-That being said, EcoFlow’s 160W monocrystalline model balances price and functionality, being foldable, weatherproof, and including a carry bag for just $549.00 while they’re on sale now.
+EcoFlow’s 160W monocrystalline model balances price and functionality, being foldable, weatherproof, and comes with a carry bag for just $599.

 Winner: Polycrystalline Panels